 Toronto has a lively music scene with several local bands, international acts, popular DJs and something that could literally satisfy any music lover.
 For indie music lovers, catch live shows at Horseshoe Tavern or Cameron House, and for those looking for the big name acts, head to the Air Canada Centre or Rogers Centre.
 We even are home to Canadian Music Week, NXNE, and popular EDM festivals like Veld and Digital Dreams.
 For a full list of where you can catch what, click here.

 There really isn’t one thing Toronto does really, really well, instead they aim to be the jack of all trades.
 The nightlife in Toronto is something that needs to be experienced at least once in your lifetime, and just like everything else on this list, Toronto has aimed to offer something for everyone.
 You can find ritzy nightclubs, to casual pubs, or live music venues (see above) on just about any night of the week.
-The Drake, The Underground Garage, Mascot Brewery, Early Mercy, Citizen, The Ballroom and Dog & Bear are all popular choices, but for a list and description of everywhere, click here.
+The Drake, Early Mercy, Citizen, The Ballroom and Dog & Bear are all popular choices, but for a list and description of everywhere, click here.

 This is also on my to-do list as I haven’t actually got a chance to watch a movie outdoors in the city, but there is no shortage of places to do so in the summer months when the weather is nice.
 Every summer, different venues pop-up offering outdoor movies, but you can usually find some at the Harbourfront and Sugar Beach.
 See the full list of places offering for 2016.